svkumarpal/kubeneres/K8S_Networking/README.md

 $ kubectl get pods -o wide

 Now verify the connectivity from pod1 to pod2 and vice versa:
-$ kubectl exec -it pod1 -- curl pod-ipaddress
+$ kubectl exec -it pod1 -- curl pod2-ipaddress
 --------------------
-$ kubectl exec -it pod2 -- curl pod-ipaddress
+$ kubectl exec -it pod2 -- curl pod1-ipaddress